-In December 2019, the Company entered into an asset purchase agreement (the "Presbyopia APA") with Dr. Lindstrom, a member of its Board of Directors.
+In December 2019, the Company entered into an asset purchase agreement (the "Presbyopia APA") with Richard L. Lindstrom, M.D., a member of its Board of Directors.
 Pursuant to the terms of the Presbyopia APA, the Company acquired certain intellectual property and related rights from Dr. Lindstrom to develop, formulate, make, sell, and sub-license an ophthalmic topical product to treat presbyopia (the "Presbyopia Product").

-Under the terms of the Presbyopia Product, the Company is required to make royalty payments to Dr. Lindstrom ranging from 2% to 4% of net sales, dependent upon the final formulation and patent protection of the Presbyopia Product sold.
-Dr. Lindstrom was paid \$0 in cash during the year ended December 31, 2019, and was due \$0 at December 31, 2019.
-The Company incurred \$0 for royalty expenses related to the Presbyopia APA during the year ended December 31, 2019.
+Under the terms of the Presbyopia APA, the Company is required to make royalty payments to Dr. Lindstrom ranging from 2% to 4% of net sales, dependent upon the final formulation and patent protection of the Presbyopia Product sold.
+Dr. Lindstrom was paid \$0 in cash during the years ended December 31, 2020 and 2019, and was due \$0 at December 31, 2020 and 2019.
+The Company incurred \$0 for royalty expenses related to the Presbyopia APA during the years ended December 31, 2020 and 2019.